- Junior School

-- Applications sent in hardcopy format will not be acknowledged nor returned;
+- Applications sent in hardcopy format will not be acknowledged/returned

 - Due to work permit limitations, preference is given to candidates holding Swiss work permits or Swiss/EU citizenship

-Only candidates who are living in the immediate Basel area and who are eligible to work in Switzerland will be considered for substitute/cover teacher and tutor positions.
+We welcome candidates who live in the Basel area and who are eligible to work in Switzerland for substitute/cover teacher and tutor positions.

-ISB accepts applications year-round for qualified and experienced teachers who would be available to substitute teach.
-Substitute/cover teachers are required to hold the same teacher qualifications and certifications as those listed teacher positions.
-Specific postings are not advertised for these positions.
+While we do not advertise these positions, we welcome applications year-round from qualified and experienced teachers who are available to substitute teach.
+They are required to hold the same teacher qualifications and certifications as those listed for teacher positions.

-Please note that substitute/cover teachers are employed when and if required by ISB and according to the availability of the individual.
-ISB cannot guarantee assignment nor a minimum of annual working hours for substitute/cover teachers.
+Substitute/cover teachers are employed by International School Basel according to demand and availability.
+We do not guarantee assignment or a minimum of annual working hours for substitute/cover teachers.

 International School Basel actively promotes and defends the rights of the child to physical and psychological well-being, as defined in the United Nations Convention on the Rights of the Child.

-In line with the school’s Child Protection Policy and Code of Conduct, ISB implements safe recruitment procedures to ensure that all members of the teaching and non-teaching staff at the school, including part-time staff, cover staff, and student activities instructors, such as musicians and sports coaches, are subject to police clearance and/or criminal background checks.
+In line with the school’s Child Protection Policy and Code of Conduct, we implement safe recruitment procedures to ensure that all members of the teaching and non-teaching staff at the school, including part-time staff, cover staff, and student activities instructors, such as musicians and sports coaches, are subject to police clearance and/or criminal background checks.

 References and background checks are conducted on all successful applicants.